iml130/swap-it-dashboard/README.md

 <div align="left">

 The SWAP-IT Dashboard is a visualization and management tool for an Order Controlled Production.
-This tool can visualize Orders that are described by the Production Flow Description Language (PFDL).
+This tool can visualize orders that are described by the Production Flow Description Language (PFDL).

 ## Table of Contents